Last Updated on

 For an example:

-Using cold and heat packs as well as checking for trigger points in the neck muscles may eliminate the pain that you are experiencing in your shoulder, arm and hand.
-Treating only the shoulder, arm and hand will bring temporary relief, but will not eliminate the pain.
+Using cold and heat packs or cold/warm gel as well as checking for trigger points in the neck muscles may eliminate the pain that you are experiencing in your shoulder, arm, and hand.
+Treating only the shoulder, arm and hand will bring temporary relief, but will not treat the source of the pain.
 Treating the neck muscles that are the actual source of the pain will move you toward eliminating the pain.
 Remember, if your pain patterns fit the muscle, consider treating that muscle even if it is located away from where you are feeling pain and symptoms.

 Muscle Pain Can Be Complex